 In an attempt to lessen one’s grief, it is tempting to fall into a callousness that is dishonoring both to the baby and to our own humanity.
 It can leave us scarred instead of healed.

-Many of us do not realize that grieving is as thoroughly biblical and essential for wholeness as is praise and rejoicing.
-A biblical understanding of the role of grieving is so important for the healing and Christlikeness of everyone facing sorrow that I have devoted a short webpage to this subject.
+Many of us do not realize that grieving is as thoroughly biblical and as essential for wholeness as is praise and rejoicing.
+A biblical understanding of the role of grieving is so important for the healing and Christlikeness of everyone facing sorrow that I have devoted a webpage to this subject.
 You’ll find a link to it as you keep reading.

 Although it is true that babies are conceived tainted with original sin (Job 14:4; 15:14-16; Psalm 51:5; Proverbs 22:15; Romans 5:12) – and it is because of this that all of us suffer physical death – it is also true that Scripture recognizes that little children have a degree of innocence that distinguishes them from those of us who live longer (Scriptures).